pohaoc/INTLSnip/README.md

 A snipping tool that resizes the image intelligently using content aware scaling

 # Why
 The inspiration came when I was cropping some images for training data.
+I wanted a way to avoid squishing image and still preserve the features.

 The tool is implemented with the algorithm described in this [paper](https://perso.crans.org/frenoy/matlab2012/seamcarving.pdf)